salsita/node-pg-migrate/docs/src/cli.md

 | `node-pg-migrate redo`                    |                     redoes last migration (runs a single down migration, then single up migration).                     |
 | `node-pg-migrate redo {N}`                |                        redoes N last migrations (runs N down migrations, then N up migrations).                         |

+## Dry Runs

+`node-pg-migrate up --dry-run` prints the SQL a real run would execute and applies none of it.
+The whole session runs inside a read-only transaction (`BEGIN; SET TRANSACTION READ ONLY;`), so the guarantee is enforced by the database rather than by `node-pg-migrate` itself:

+- the migrations schema and the migrations table are **not** created - a missing table is reported as `> Would create migrations table ...`;
+- `--fake --dry-run` prints the `INSERT`/`DELETE` it would run and records nothing;
+- `--create-schema` and `--create-migrations-schema` report `> Would create schema ...`;
+- no [advisory lock](#configuration) is taken, so a dry run can never block a deployment;
+- a statement a migration issues itself - `pgm.db.query(...)` - is refused by the server.

+Reading the database still works, so `pgm.db.select(...)` inside a migration behaves as usual.

+### Limitations

+A dry run prints; it does not validate.
+Because nothing is applied, a migration cannot see what an earlier pending migration would have created:

+- a migration that reads schema or data produced by an earlier migration of the same run will fail;
+- a migration that writes through `pgm.db.query(...)` fails with a message pointing at that write - the read-only transaction refuses it;
+- `redo --dry-run` prints the `down` migrations and then reports `No migrations to run!` for the `up` half, because the `down` half was never applied.

 ## Configuration

 > [!TIP]